 Participating in a clinical trial is optional, but may benefit children with similar conditions.
 If the patient or the patient’s parent chooses to participate, the doctor and the consent document will provide detailed information on the treatment and its potential risks and benefits.

 These clinical trials are sponsored by Johns Hopkins All Children’s Blood & Marrow Transplant Program and the adult transplant program at the H. Lee Moffitt Cancer Center.
 The transplant teams meet weekly to share resources.
 Additional clinical trials are sponsored by the Pediatric Blood and Marrow Transplant Consortium and the Children’s Oncology Group.

 What is a Clinical Trial?

 A clinical trial outlines a specific treatment plan.
-The trial may include specific chemotherapy drugs or supportive care therapies such as medicines to prevent nausea and vomiting, infections or other complications of transplantation.
-This treatment plan is used as a “road map” to guide the care of the transplant patient.
-Research is carried out according to strict scientific and ethical principles to protect the patient and produce sound results.
+It may include specific chemotherapy drugs or supportive care therapies such as medicines to prevent nausea, vomiting, infections or other complications of transplantation.
+Each clinical trial has a protocol that explains how it will work and must be approved by the organization sponsoring the study.

 Cancer clinical trials include a three-phase research process that answers different questions about a new treatment: